Massage Therapy

 In this course, students explore the anatomy and physiology of the nervous system and associated conditions.
 Prerequisite: MAST 2007

-Students will apply these skills acquired in prior courses to plan assessments and treatments for orthopedic conditions.
-They learn about common presentations of these conditions to create assessment and treatment plans.
-Students learn the biomechanics of joint play and the application of joint mobilization.
-Prerequisite: MAST 2016, MAST 2017 Co-requisite: MAST 2009
+Students apply fundamental skills from foundational courses to plan assessments and treatments for postural and musculoskeletal conditions.
+They learn common presentations of these conditions and use this knowledge to design and carry out safe, effective treatment plans.
+The course also strengthens clinical interview skills and introduces effective treatment‑planning strategies specific to musculoskeletal conditions.
+Prerequisite: MAST 2016, MAST 2017

 WKPL2079 Work Integrated Learning 2

 In this course, students use their knowledge and skills to provide massage therapy care to the public in a clinical environment.
 Students assess the patient/client and create and implement a treatment plan under the supervision of a Registered Massage Therapist (RMT).
 Students focus on prescribing home care and self-care to their patients/clients.
-Prerequisite: MAST 2007, MAST 2010, MAST 2011, WKPL 2078, MAST 2016, MAST 2017 Co-requisite: MAST 2008, MAST 2009
+Prerequisite: MAST 1010, MAST 2011, MAST 2016, MAST 2017, WKPL 2078

 MAST3012 Advanced Remedial Exercise